semasuka/blog/_posts/2021-04-04-demystify-machine-learning.md

 We can see that the data points follow an upward direction.
 Now let's try to create a ***model*** that follows best those data points.
 This step is called a ***model selection***, and in this example, it will be a ***linear model*** also called ***linear regression*** since there are no curves in the upward direction.

-The formula is as follow:
+The formula is as follow called the *population regression function*:

 $\alpha$ = $\theta_{0}$ + $\theta_{1}$ $\times$ $\lambda$ + $\epsilon$